isomerpages/nparks-heritagetrees/_tree-profiles/Nutmegs of Singapore Botanic Gardens.md

 <p>A native of the Moluccas, the Nutmeg was a major spice crop in Singapore in the 1840s before disease wiped out the local plantations in the 1860s.
 The area around present-day Orchard Road used to be occupied by nutmeg, pepper and fruit orchards, which gave rise to the road’s name.</p>

 <p>As <em>Myristica fragrans</em> are dioecious (male and female flowers are borne on different trees), these Heritage Trees are identified as female trees for they have been observed fruiting.
-These trees are one of the few remaining crop trees in the former Economic Garden, where research and experimentation of economic plants were carried out since 1879.</p>
+These trees are one of the few remaining crop trees in the former Economic Garden, which started in 1879 for the research and experimentation of economic plants.</p>

 <p>For more information on this species, please refer to NParks Flora &amp; Fauna's profile <a href="https://www.nparks.gov.sg/florafaunaweb/flora/3/0/3037">here</a>.</p>